ash2703/Udacity--Self-Driving-Car-Nanodegree/CarND-LaneLines-P1/writeup_template.md

 # **Finding Lane Lines on the Road**

-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

 ---

-**Finding Lane Lines on the Road**

-The goals / steps of this project are the following:
+The aim of this project are the following:

 * Make a pipeline that finds lane lines on the road
-* Reflect on your work in a written report

-[//]: # (Image References)
+* Use this pipeline to detect lane lines on a continuous video stream

+[image0]: ./test_images/solidWhiteCurve.jpg "Colour Image"
-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: ./test_images_output/Gray-solidWhiteCurve.jpg "Grayscale"
+[image2]: ./test_images_output/solidWhiteCurve.jpg "Lane Lines"
+[image3]: ./test_images_output/Canny-solidWhiteCurve.jpg "Canny Edges"

 ---
+Dependencies:

+* Python 3
+* OpenCV & numpy - Image/Video processing toolkit
+* Matplotlib - Display the Images/Videos
+* PIL - Reading images
+* moviepy - Creating animated videos and GIF's

+---

+### **1. Reading Images**

+The images are read in colour format of 3 channels [BGR] and each pixel is of 8-bit i.e 0-255.

+![Original colour image][image0]

+Images are converted to grayscale reducing them to single channel images.

+A gaussian filter of kernel size 5 is convoluted on the image to reduce unwanted noice and blur out the image.

+![pre-processed grayscale image][image1]

-### Reflection
+### **2. Extracting features**

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+Lane line signify coloured (mostly white) strip on black roads, To detect these the best method is to find sharp edges in the image.

+The Grayscale image is passed through a canny edge detector, which return all the edges above a certain tunable threshold.

+![Cann edge Output][image3]

+Since only a certain region of the image can contain these strips, An polygonal ROI is created which holds only lanes.

+This ROI is used to calculate Hough Lines which are essentially an approximate line drawn through the points on the lane.

+In order to calculate a resultant and consistant line, all the found lines are averaged to replace multiple lines with a single representative accurate line.

+These lines are then plotted on the image highlighting the lane lines in the image.

+![Final Output][image2]

+---

-### 2. Identify potential shortcomings with your current pipeline
+## Potential shortcomings with current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+Not robust for diffferent lighting conditions

+Camera positioning can alter result

+Dependent on hand tuned parameters which cannot be generalized

+---

-### 3. Suggest possible improvements to your pipeline
+## Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+Train a CNN to detect lane lines

+Using night vison cameras may solve lighting problems